OSGeo/gdal/doc/source/programs/vector_common_options.rst

     Report the version of GDAL and exit.

+.. option:: --build

+    Report detailed information about GDAL in use.

 .. option:: --formats

     List all vector formats supported by this GDAL build (read-only and